Markdown table generated from CSV in FormatArc CSV to Markdown converterMarkdown table generated from CSV in FormatArc CSV to Markdown converter

 1. Header row — column names separated by pipes |

-2. Separator row — at least three hyphens - per column, separating the header from data
+2. Separator row — hyphens - (conventionally three per column), separating the header from data

 3. Data rows — cell values separated by pipes